 - Sanitizing and disinfecting: All shared program spaces are being washed, disinfected and sanitized hourly and a full sanitization takes place at the end of each program day.

-Even though all safety precautions and practices are being implemented as recommended by the CDC, we cannot guarantee there will not be exposure to parents/guardians, staff, youth or others engaging in the COVID-19 Emergency Child Care sites.
+Even though all safety precautions and practices are being implemented as recommended by the CDC, we cannot guarantee there will not be exposure to parents/guardians, staff, youth or others engaging in Boys & Girls Club programs.